 Periodontal disease can happen to a person of any age.
 It is most common among adults.
-Remember, if periodontal disease is detected in its earliest stages it can be reversed so it is important to see your dentist right away if you notice any of the following symptoms:
+Remember, if periodontal disease is detected in its earliest stages, it can be reversed, so it is important to see your dentist right away if you notice any of the following symptoms:

-–Soft tissue grafts.
+- –Soft tissue grafts.
 Gum tissue is often lost as part of the periodontal disease process making your teeth appear longer than normal.
-You may need to have damaged tissue replaced to return your cosmetic appearance back to normal.
+You may need to have damaged tissue replaced to return your cosmetic appearance to normal.
 This procedure can help reduce further gum recession, cover exposed roots and give your teeth a more cosmetically pleasing appearance.

-–Bone graft.
+- –Bone graft.
 This procedure is needed when periodontitis has destroyed the bone surrounding your tooth.
 The bone graft helps prevent tooth loss by holding your tooth in place.
 It also serves as a platform for the regrowth of natural bone.